Giving at Temple Micah

 Our community relies on its members and those who love Micah for its financial health.
 Your partnership enables us to continue creating opportunities for learning, action, and prayer that challenge, engage, and inspire us.
 We are deeply grateful for your generosity and support.

 You can make a donation to any of our funds via our online form on ShulCloud with your credit card or by ACH.
 Click the button below and follow the instructions on the page.
+For gifts of stock, please view “Donations of Securities (Stocks)” at the bottom of this page.

 Donate Online